 All stakeholders in the Warblington School community are encouraged to report any child on child abuse at the earliest opportunity.

 Students should alert any member of staff as soon as the bullying/child on child abuse is carried out.
-If students do not feel they can do this in person, all classroom based staff can be contacted using the students ClassCharts account.
+If students do not feel they can do this in person, all classroom based staff can be contacted using the students ClassCharts (Arbor) account.
 All students are encouraged to be aware of their peers and if they are worried someone may be a victim of bullying, they should also report this in the same ways above.

 Parents are encouraged to report if they feel their child is a victim of bullying / child on child abuse.
 This can be done by an email to the school at admin@warblingtonschool.co.uk or to the specific tutor or year leader via email or ClassCharts.
 In general the school email consists of the initial followed by a full stop with the surname of a member of staff e.g. “j.bloggs@warblingtonschool.co.uk” .